checko/Provider3/README.md

 ## License

 This project is open-source and available under the Apache 2.0 License.
-See the `LICENSE` file for more details.